KelechiOdom10/kelechiodom10/README.md

 👨‍💻  About Me :
 I am a Full Stack Developer based in the UK.

-🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web and mobile applications
+🔭 I’m working at bp as a Software Engineer and contributing to frontend and backend for building web and mobile applications

 🌱 I'm currently learning about building scalable APIs with .NET and freelancing